-Euan was a member of the steering group which recently revised the National Guidance for Child Protection in Scotland.
+Euan was a member of the steering group which revised 2021's National Guidance for Child Protection in Scotland.

 Ewan is CEO of Cyrenians, a charity tackling the causes and consequences of homelessness.
 He has over 30 years’ experience in the public and third sectors, in roles such as:

 - Convener of Education of Edinburgh City Council,

 - COSLA spokesperson on Education.

 Ewan was co-chair of the Edges of Care workgroup for the Independent Care Review, an experience which inspired him to apply to be on The Oversight Board.

 Helen qualified as a social worker in 1991 and took up a teaching role in the University of Stirling’s Faculty of Social Sciences in 2008.
 She currently leads on the Permanently Progressing research study, which is tracking the progress, experiences and outcomes of over 1,000 care experienced children in Scotland as they grow up.
 As well as her professional experience, Helen also brings her personal experience of adoption to the Board.

 Core to Helen’s practice, teaching, and research is the belief that children and young people’s experiences and voices need to be at the centre of what people do, and she feels privileged to be part of The Oversight Board.